Volvo, Geely to deepen ties, share small car plant

-SHANGHAI Swedish carmaker Volvo announced on Wednesday a series of moves deepening cooperation with its Chinese parent Zhejiang Geely Holding Group Co - a tie-up that's shaping up to show that China can make a success of buying consumer brands.
+SHANGHAI (Reuters) - Swedish car maker Volvo announced on Wednesday moves deepening cooperation with its Chinese parent Zhejiang Geely Holding Group Co - a tie-up that's shaping up to show that China can make a success of buying consumer brands.

-The two firms will soon start producing cars at a joint assembly plant in Taizhou, in the eastern Zhejiang province, Volvo said in a statement.
+Volvo's global chief executive Hakan Samuelsson and Geely Chairman Li Shufu said the two firms will soon start producing cars at a joint assembly plant in Taizhou, in eastern Zhejiang province.

-"We're going to be making China a global manufacturing and export (hub) for the company ... we will be for the first time shifting production of particular cars from Sweden to China in their entirety," said a Volvo insider familiar with the matter.

-"We're placing China manufacturing and export at the center of our industrial strategy, and deepening our industrial synergies with Geely," added the person, who did not want to be identified because the move has not yet been made public.

-The Taizhou plant, operated by Volvo and expected to be up and running in the current quarter, will produce compact cars based on an "advanced" vehicle architecture the two companies have jointly developed in Sweden.
+The plant, operated by Volvo and expected to start gradually ramping up production this quarter, will produce compact cars based on an "advanced" vehicle architecture the two companies have jointly developed in Sweden.
 Both Volvo and Geely are expected to produce small cars at the plant based on that Compact Modular Architecture (CMA) platform - for both domestic and export markets.

+Volvo is trying to create "synergies and economies of scale", Samuelsson said in Shanghai on Wednesday, "by sharing development-intensive components: engines, transmissions, suspension parts and brakes", and by sharing manufacturing facilities.

+The effort won't "dilute" or "jeopardize" the identities of the two car brands, he said.

 Volvo began exporting its China-made cars last year, shipping its S60 Inscription to the United States.

-The automaker is also expected to unveil two stretched variants of its recently launched large S90 premium sedan, including the S90 Excellence, which has removed the front passenger seat to allow for what it calls the Lounge Console "designed to meet chauffeur-driven executive customers' need to relax or work while on the move".

-Volvo will build both S90 variants at its assembly plant in Daqing in northeastern China, for sale in China and abroad.

 The Taizhou plant will be Volvo's third assembly site in China, along with Daqing and one in Chengdu in western China.
-The carmaker also has two plants in Europe, and is building a new plant in South Carolina in the United States.
+The car maker also has two plants in Europe, and is building a new plant in South Carolina in the United States.

 Geely raised auto industry eyebrows when it bought Volvo from Ford (F.N) for $1.8 billion six years ago.
-Few saw any obvious synergies in marrying a premium Western marque with a Chinese entry brand.
+Few saw any obvious synergies in marrying a premium Western marquee with a Chinese entry brand.

 But the two appear to be making it work.